grip-on-software/monetdb-import/Database_structure.md

         *from_key* (true) or inward to it (false).
     -   **start_date** - TIMESTAMP - reference to issue.updated: Point
-        in time when the link was first added to the *from_key* issue, or NULL if not known.
+        in time when the link was first added to the *from_key* issue, or NULL if the link has existed since the issue was created.
     -   **end_date** - TIMESTAMP - reference to issue.updated: Point in
         time when the link was last removed from the *from_key* issue, or NULL if the link still exists.